 While those were some great times, sometimes the kids bring home TOO many treats.
 Here are some ways to use up the leftover Halloween Candies . . .

 Freeze it –Chocolate freezes quite well and can be used throughout the year as treats for the kids or incorporated in your favorite cookie or brownie recipes, added to milkshakes, sundae & ice cream toppings, or yogurt

 Support the Troops- while chocolate doesn’t travel overseas well, many other candies (particularly lollipops and hard candies!) travel very well and provide a lovely pick-me-up for soldiers.

 Emergency Stash– Mix up a bag of various candies to stash in the glove box or trunk of your vehicle, along with your emergency kit.

 Good Ol’ Fashioned Bribery – let your kids (& their little buddies) “earn” their treats by doing chores around the house.
-Give them a couple pieces for vacuuming the floor, or raking the flower beds, or add a couple pieces to their daily lunchboxes.
+Give them a couple of pieces for vacuuming the floor, or raking the flower beds, or add a couple of pieces to their daily lunchboxes.

 Snack-Size– Create a semi-healthy snack by filling celery stalks with cream cheese or peanut butter and topping with m&m’s or chopped candy bar pieces

 Donations- donating the candies to local charities, battered women’s shelters, churches, community centers, local food pantry’s and nursing homes are a wonderful way to share the loot

 Crafts– we’ve found that sometimes candies are rather stale (I guess some folks purchase them the year before during the after Halloween candy sales and save them).
 I’ve found that these tasteless morsels are best used in various craft projects such as Halloween candy wreaths, candy garlands, etc.